MAKE SURE YOU REGISTER EARLY IF YOU ARE COMPETING IN THE BEAST SERIES

 To room with a friend, you have the option of renting an entire cabin, but you must do so with 12 other people to fill the entire cabin.
 Or, you and your friend have the option of tent camping the night before the race to guarantee spots together.

-Each cabin is split into two sides and each side has 3 bunks, 1 queen bed and a bathroom/shower, with a shared kitchenette space between the two cabin sides.
+Each cabin is split into two sides and each side has 3 bunks, 1 queen bed.
 Linens aren't provided, so come prepared with either a sleeping bag, foam mat or sheets.
-If you choose to tent camp the night before, keep in mind that now power or sewer is provided, but you will have access to Camp Blue Ridge's showers post-race.
+If you choose to tent camp the night before, keep in mind that no power or sewer is provided.

 For those riding the buses, race participants will leave Camp Blue Ridge at 4:15 AM and travel to the start of the race.
 It is about 36 miles to the start.
 You MUST CHECK-IN at the START LINE to be an official entrant or you can check in on the bus while you are traveling to the start.
 The race will finish at Camp Blue Ridge where the meal and awards ceremony will be held on Saturday night.